myhsia/myhsia/README.md

 ## 📝 Ph.D. at Westlake University
 - I am in the [Laboratory of Theoretical and Computational Chemistry](https://dougroup.westlake.edu.cn/group.html) and one can find me here.
 A laboratory's name includes "chemistry", but it's more physics :-)
 - Currently, I'm researching MKCT (Memory Kernel Coupling Theory)
-- I am maintaining the Ph.D. course notes: The LaTeX sources of the notes are included in the repositories
+- I am maintaining the Ph.D. course notes taken at Westlake University; The LaTeX sources of the notes are included in the following repositories

 <div align="center">